nclients/crabby-newark/website/pages/index.md

     - boldText: "Lunch Specials"
     - text: "in 10 minutes!"

+    - text: "🥖 6” Catfish, Shrimp, or Tuna Sandwiches Including (lettuce, tomato, mayonnaise, dressing) – Only $7.99 (Was $10.99)"

     - text: "🥖 12” Catfish, Shrimp, or Tuna Sandwiches Including (lettuce, tomato, mayonnaise, dressing) – Only $12.99 (Was $17.99)."

     - text: "🌯 Super Quesadilla – Only $12 (Was $17). 🥪 Torta – Only $11.25 (Was $16). 🌯 Super Burritos – Only $12.90 (Was $17.99)."